fredrikaverpil/pyside2-wheels/README.md

 :fire: Please cast a vote [here](https://bugreports.qt.io/browse/PYSIDE-558) to have QtC prioritize the development of official PySide2 wheels.

-**Please note**: The wheels being produced here are not "portable" or "standalone" and do require Qt5 libraries installed locally.
-This project could potentially implement such features by using [multibind](https://github.com/matthew-brett/multibuild) or looking at [how it can be done with PyQt5](https://github.com/pyqt/python-qt5/wiki/Updating-the-repository#bundling).
+:warning: The wheels being produced here are not "portable" or "standalone" and do require Qt5 libraries installed locally.

+## Quickstart

-Pre-built wheels are available on [Bintray](https://bintray.com/fredrikaverpil/pyside2-wheels/pyside2/_latestVersion#files) and can be installed as long as prerequisites are in place (see Quickstart further down below).
+Pre-built wheels are available on [Bintray](https://bintray.com/fredrikaverpil/pyside2-wheels/pyside2/_latestVersion#files) and can be installed as long as prerequisites are in place (see [QUICKSTART.md](QUICKSTART.md)).

 * [pyside2-wheels/pyside2](https://bintray.com/fredrikaverpil/pyside2-wheels/pyside2#files) - wheels built from the master branch
 * [pyside2-wheels/development](https://bintray.com/fredrikaverpil/pyside2-wheels/development#files) - wheels built from any non-master branch

-Qt5 is supported on [these platforms](http://doc.qt.io/qt-5/supported-platforms.html).

-For more information, see [this guide](https://fredrikaverpil.github.io/2016/08/17/compiling-pyside2/) on compiling PySide2.

-## Quickstart

-If you just want to install the pre-built wheels, see [QUICKSTART.md](QUICKSTART.md).

 ## Wheel building details